What is hemochromatosis?

 Recently my mother was diagnosed with hemochromatosis.
 I was hoping that you could provide me with some information relating to this, as I believe it is a genetic disorder and that it is possible that I may also have it.
 Is there anything I should do?
-I am a twenty-two-year-old male.
+I am a 22 year old male.

-More than one million Americans have hemochromatosis, and men are about ten times more likely to have this condition than women.
-The life-threatening potential of hemochromatosis emphasizes the importance of early diagnosis (before symptoms appear) and treatment, especially since many people at risk don't even know that they have it or carry the gene.
+Regardless of the type of hemochromatosis, its life-threatening potential emphasizes how crucial early diagnosis can be (before organ damage occurs, if possible) and treatment.
+This is especially critical since many people at risk don't even know that they have it or carry the gene.
 If caught in time, hemochromatosis is a completely manageable disease.
-Symptoms of hemochromatosis usually don't show up until middle age and include:
+Symptoms of hemochromatosis usually don't show up until middle age (around ages 50 to 60) and can include: